 Personal Essay

-It had already been one week into the school year in a new school, and I still sat in the lunch table alone.
+It had already been one week into the school year in a new school.
 While all around me were the bustling sounds of people talking with their friends while eating, I just sat there alone while feeling awkward about my situation.
-I was never really a sociable person, but there was never really a time where I was eating lunch alone.

 As I walked out of the cafeteria I also did not know where to go, as I didn’t really have any friends in this new school to hang out with.

-I thought back to the past week where the school set up activities to help us settle into the school, but I didn’t even make the effort to talk with anyone.
-I also thought about the future and how I didn’t want the rest of the school year to be like this and that I wanted to change.
+I was never really a sociable person, but there was never really a time when I was eating lunch alone.
+I thought back to the past week when the school set up activities to help us settle into the school, but I didn’t even make the effort to talk with anyone.
+I worried about the future, and how I didn’t want the rest of the school year to be like this.
+I wanted to change.

-It was then that I realized that I had become too comfortable with the relationships that I have already established that I have forgot how to establish new relationships.
-With that I found the drive to put work into trying to better my social ability.
+It was then that I realized that I had become too comfortable with the relationships that I have already established that I have forgot how to establish new ones.
+With that, I found the drive to put work into trying to better my social ability.

-Like I said previously I don’t really have much social skills and most relationships I had was very old.
-The pandemic also incredibly worsened my social skills as I didn’t really have to interact with anyone and especially not initiate any conversation with anyone during it.
+Like I said previously, I don’t really have much social skills and most relationships I had were very old.
+The pandemic also severely worsened my social skills as I didn’t really have to interact with anyone and especially not initiate any conversation with anyone during it.
 Due to my low social ability and social anxiety I have hindered myself from doing or made it difficult for myself to do so much things that are important.
 I even had difficulty in asking teachers for help in school work.

-So, with that I decided to first try to be more active in class and not try to just hide away in the corner of the classroom.
-With that I continuously forced myself to sit in the front of the classroom which would force me to be more active in class.
+I started by trying to be more active in class, and not try to just hide away in the corner of the classroom.
+I continuously forced myself to sit in the front of the classroom, which would force me to be more active in class.
 I also forced myself to not try to escape from conversations and try to keep them going.
-Even though they weren’t really large changes I slowly was able to decrease the social anxiety I continuously felt and was able to make a few new friends in the new school.
+Even though they weren’t really large changes, I slowly was able to decrease the social anxiety I continuously felt and was able to make a few new friends in the new school.

-As time progressed even though the initial problem of me not having any friends in the new school has been resolved I still felt that I still had room for improvement in my socializing.
+As time progressed, even though the initial problem of me not having any friends in the new school had been resolved, I felt that I still had room for improvement in my socializing.
 I was just hanging out with the same group of friends who had other friends, and when they are with their other friends I felt awkward.

-Due to that I went further beyond from what I have already done previously by volunteering to things as that would force me to have to talk with other people and also learn how to initiate small talk.
-I also forced myself to try to talk to new people when given the opportunity to do so such as when I am grouped up with them or paired with them for a class work.
+Due to that, I went further beyond my previous efforts.
+I volunteered to do things as that would force me to have to talk with other people and also learn how to initiate small-talk.
+I also forced myself to try to talk to new people when given the opportunity to do so, such as when I am grouped up with them or paired with them for a class work.

-With that I was able to continue to improve my social ability and have become more comfortable with talking with people I don’t usually talk to.
+With that, I was able to continue improving my social ability, and became more comfortable with talking with people I don’t usually talk to.
 I was also able to feel less of a burden from asking people for help or advice.